Triple B Foundation for Pet Therapy's mission is to enhance the well-being of those in need through the human-animal bond.

 Joni wanted to do what Brian does.
 She had great plans for me.
 She started me very early, from day one.
 I worked very hard and was even doing a couple of local events when I was not even a year old!
 However, Joni realized that Brian and the team at Triple B Foundation for Pet Therapy could do so much more with me.
 Therefore, it was decided I would come join the Triple B team.

-I am still actively in training, but I get a lot of play time too.
-Baxter is busy showing me all there is to see and do around here, and my humans are busy getting me trained and in shape.
+Baxter showed me all there was to see and do around my new home.
+My humans got me fully trained and in shape for pet therapy.
 They must love me, as I get lots of hugs, face rubs and attention!

-Keep an eye out for me.
-You will start to see me out and about.
+Now that I'm fully trained, I visit nursing homes, hospitals, 911 call centers and correctional facilities.
 If you confuse me with Domi that is ok, we are both beautiful and we are both the same color.
 As long as you come love on me, it is ok!

 Hi!
 My name is Blake.
-I am a French Bulldog and I am seven years old.
+I am a French Bulldog born in 2010.
 I am the one that started it all.
 I came from a show kennel in Minnesota.

 My owners tell me they always wanted to do pet therapy, but never had a dog with the right temperament.
 Not until I came along!
 As the story goes, they knew immediately that I was destined for great things.
 I came home to be with them when I was six months old and we lived in Nashville, TN.